 So, I am super grateful for that because my God, it gave me a year to really think about what I wanted to do and to realize that that’s not something that I want to do.
 I’m quite creative.
 I love creating.
 I love music.
 Music is another passion of mine.
 I love design and all that kind of stuff.

 I didn’t know if I wanted to create my own business or anything like that, but I just kind of followed that gut feeling of just being open to new opportunities.

 So, I had a co-worker who asked me to come along to a networking event and I was like “Oh yeah, Jewel likes that business kind of stuff.
 All right, we’ll go to that” and that’s really where it all started.

-Within that networking event, we were exposed to new ideas to other entrepreneurs, self-employed people who are doing what they love and being you know living free like they’re not tied to a boss.
+Within that networking event, we were exposed to new ideas from other entrepreneurs, self-employed people who are doing what they love and being you know living free like they’re not tied to a boss.
 They’re not tied to like submitting vacation requests and all that kind of thing.

 We both love traveling a lot and it was just like living your life by design basically.
 You say what goes and you do it like you walk your talk and it was really cool to just be exposed to those new ideas.